Little Rock, Arkansas: Government

 The city has operated under the city manager form of government since November 1957.
-In 1993, voters approved changes from seven at-large city directors (who rated the position of mayor among themselves) to a popularly elected mayor, seven ward directors and three at-large directors.
+In 1993, voters approved changes from seven at-large city directors (who rotated the position of mayor among themselves) to a popularly elected mayor, seven ward directors and three at-large directors.
 The position of mayor remained a part-time position until August 2007.
 At that point, voters approved making the mayor's position a full-time position with veto power, while a vice mayor is selected by and among members of the city board.
 The current mayor, elected in November 2018, is Frank Scott Jr., a former assistant bank executive, pastor and state highway commissioner.

 The city manager is Delphone D. Hubbard.

 The city employs over 2,500 people in 14 different departments, including the police department, the fire department, parks and recreation, and the zoo.

 Most Pulaski County government offices are in Little Rock, including the Quorum, Circuit, District, and Juvenile Courts; and the Assessor, County Judge, County Attorney, and Public Defender's offices.